Mario Pirovano: Theatre

-After a meeting with Dario Fo and Franca Rame, Pirovano joined their acting company as a translator, walk-on performer, electrical assistant, stagehand, editorial material distribution manager, stage manager and assistant director.
-In the subsequent years, he followed the two actors on their international tours while starting to collaborate with their son Jacopo Fo at the Free University of Alcatraz in Gubbio.
+After meeting with Dario Fo and Franca Rame, Pirovano joined their acting company as a translator, walk-on performer, electrical assistant, stagehand, editorial material distribution manager, stage manager and assistant director.
+In the subsequent years, he followed the two actors on their international tours while collaborating with their son Jacopo Fo at the Free University of Alcatraz in Gubbio.
 After many years of working with, for and under the two actors, he became well-versed in their texts and acting rules.
 In 1992 he debuted his solo show, 'Mistero Buffo'.

 Both in Italy and abroad, he has performed some of the most famous Dario Fo monologues.
 Besides Fo's plays, he has performed some texts from other authors: in 2001, he performed 'Vino divino' by Marco Paoli, in 2003, Le jeu de Robin et Marion by Adam de la Halle, and in 2005, The pope cowboy: life, adventures and battles of Julius II by Marco Ghelardi.
 More recently, he has been performing choice verses from contemporary poets.